tchibatron/dbeaver/Application-Window-Overview.md

 Some views open together with editors or on demand, for example, Error Log view opens when an error occurs.

-## Changing Views Layout
+## Changing Workspace Layout
-You can move views around the workbench and dock them in different positions:
+You can move views and around the workspace and dock them in different positions:
 * As a tab in a tabbed window
 * As a separate window with a vertical or horizontal layout in any zone of the workspace

-You can also swap locations of two views.
+You can also swap locations of two views or editors.

 To dock a view to a position in the workspace, press and hold the title bar of the view, then drag and drop it onto the desired position.